armory/docs/content/en/docs/installation/armory-halyard.md

   CLI tool for configuring, deploying, and managing Spinnaker
 ---

-Armory Halyard is a versatile command line interface (CLI) to configure and deploy Spinnaker.
+Armory extended Halyard is a versatile command line interface (CLI) to configure and deploy Spinnaker.
 It is made of a CLI that connects to a daemon.

 ## Running in Docker

-Running Armory Halyard in Docker is convenient and portable.
+Running Armory extended Halyard in Docker is convenient and portable.
 The daemon will need access to files and environment variables, such as:
 - Halyard's main configuration directory - make sure the daemon has write access to that directory
 - `kubeconfig` file for Spinnaker's installation cluster (usually `~/.kube/config`)
 - AWS profiles (usually `~/.aws`) if access to AWS is needed